SAFCSP-Team/greedy-algorithm-project/README.md

 ### Implementation

-* In the java file in line number 98, add an **if** statement that picks the most valuable item.
+* Add an **if** statement that picks the most valuable item.
 Hint:
-The current
+- The
+- The currentCapacity should be below or equal to the (capacity - currentCapacity).

 ```java